 Super Nintendo one, raising several complains from the players and from

-Midway (the game developer) against Nintendo and his friendly-games-only policy.
+Midway (the game developer) against Nintendo and its friendly-games-only policy.

 Mortal Kombat, the USA government got worried about how the human body got realistic represented in the newest games, like